Custom formulas: Syntax and definitions

 • This function will only work if you are grouping by a numerical property on the event.
 Also,

 Returns the aggregate sum of the property, formatted as a currency.
-It is equivalent to PROPSUM(event).
+It's the same as PROPSUM(event).
 For example, the following setup shows the total revenue by day generated by purchases:

 revtotal_sidecontrols.png

 As you can see in the screenshot above, the $: prefix is optional.
-Its presence simply ensures the output format will be as a currency.
+Its presence simply ensures the output format is a currency.

 TOTALS